Adapting Noise to Data: Generative Flows from 1D Processes: Experiment Details

-For both image datasets, we adapt the U-Net from \cite{dhariwal2021diffusion} to parametrize our velocity field.
+For both image datasets, we adapt the U-Net from \cite{nichol2021improved} to parametrize our velocity field.

-\paragraph{MNIST.} For the MNIST dataset we use the U-Net with base width 64, channel multipliers $(1,2,4)$, two residual blocks per resolution, attention at $7\times7$, 1 attention head, and dropout 0.1.
+\paragraph{MNIST.} {For the MNIST dataset we use the U-Net with channel multipliers $(1,2,4)$, two residual blocks per resolution, attention at $7\times7$, and 1 attention head.
 We clip the gradient norm to 1 and use exponential moving averaging with a decay of $0.99$.
-The quantiles were trained for the first 20{,}000 steps, after which the learning rate was linearly decayed to 0 by step 30{,}000.
+We test three configurations with base widths of 8, 16, and 32 channels.
+For these ablation runs, we use quantile loss weight $\lambda = 1.0$, regularization parameter $\beta=0.1$, and rational quadratic spline with bounded activation, 16 bins and bound 3.0.
+The quantiles were trained for the first 20{,}000 steps, after which the learning rate was linearly decayed to 0 over the next 10{,}000 steps.
+The images in Figure \ref{fig:mnist_prelim} were generated using our 32 channel configuration.}

-\paragraph{CIFAR.} Here we use the U-Net with base width 128, channel multipliers $(1,2,2,2)$, two residual blocks per resolution, attention at $16\times16$, four attention heads , and dropout 0.1.
+\paragraph{CIFAR.} {We use exactly the same U-Net setup from \cite{tong2024improvinggeneralizingflowbasedgenerative}}.
 We clip the gradient norm to 1 and use exponential moving averaging with a decay of $0.9999$.
 To evaluate our results, we use the Fr\'echet inception distance (FID) \cite{HRUNH2017}.
-The quantiles were trained for the first 20{,}000 steps, after which the learning rate was linearly decayed to 0 by step 25{,}000.
+The quantiles were trained for the first 50{,}000 steps, after which the learning rate was linearly decayed to 0 by step 55{,}000. { We used $\lambda =1$ and varied $\beta$.
+For the RQS we used logit activation, 32 bins and a bound of 25.}

 CIFAR-10 inputs are normalized to $[-1,1]$ with random horizontal flips.